rthangaraj/dockercompose-arch/README.md

 Call the script with the HTTP URL to check.  curl will silently try to get the file and send it to /dev/null.
 If it fails, it'll set the exit code, which is checked in the check functiomn of the healthcheck script.
 We can call this using the cronjhob in the host machine.

+NOTE:
+k8s folder and Jenkinsfile are additional sections added just for bonus value adds